Tommy Kha is a photographer based between Brooklyn, NY and his hometown, Memphis, TN.

-He is a recipient of the En Foco Photography Fellowship, the Jessie and Dolph Smith Emeritus Award, and a former artist-in-residence at Center for Photography at Woodstock, Light Work, and Fountainhead, and upcoming Baxter Street at the Camera Club of New York workspace resident.
+He is a recipient of the En Foco Photography Fellowship, the Jessie and Dolph Smith Emeritus Award, and a former artist-in-residence at Center for Photography at Woodstock, Light Work, Fountainhead, and Baxter Street at the Camera Club of New York.
 In December 2015, Kha published his first monograph, A Real Imitation, through Aint-Bad.

 “I am this space my body believes in.”
 Neon Vernacular, Yusef Komunyakaa

 My work is about the self in self-portrait, the portrait in self-portrait, and the hyphen in self-portrait.

 All images and content copyright @ Tommy Kha